Interested in moving to Canada? Here’s what you need to know:

 - There’s just no getting around it – Canada is cold.
 Winters are long, and blizzards are common.
 While British Columbia has a milder climate (the average January temperature is 4 C in Vancouver, compared to -5 C in Toronto), it is not immune to snowstorms.
 Many immigrants find it hard to get used to short winter days (and early sunsets), and come to dislike the drudgery of gearing up in foul weather clothing daily.
 The Canadian winter is not to be underestimated.

-- While the economy is good (and skilled laborers are always in short supply), many young Canadians end up leaving the country in search of areas of greater opportunity (e.g. professionals moving to the USA for tech/finance/biotech jobs).
+- While the economy is good (and skilled labourers are always in short supply), many young Canadians end up leaving the country in search of areas of greater opportunity (e.g. professionals moving to the USA for tech/finance/biotech jobs).

 - Things move slowly in Canada, and those with a thirst for adventure realize they must look elsewhere.
 The safety and stability of Canada is not for everyone (some go so far as to call the country “boring”).